 4. Content creation

 Many of your clients will be looking for content they can use on social media.
-Although there are content they can use across multiple channels, other content needs to be designed specifically for social media use.
+Although there are types of content they can use across multiple channels, some need to be designed specifically for social media use.

 Social media content needs to be engaging and encourage sharing to help brands spread their message.
 Creating content for clients using this “food pyramid example” can involve making graphics or videos, writing social media posts or blog posts, and sourcing shareable content to share from other brands and sources.